-“I would faint without warning and they weren’t sure what that was at that time,” Sacks said.
-“Eventually everything evolved into serious cardiac problems.”
+Cheryl Sacks of Springfield has battled challenging health adversities for almost her entire life.
+“I would faint without warning and they weren’t sure what is was,” Sacks says.
+“Eventually I developed serious cardiac problems.”

 According to the National Fabry Disease Foundation, it is a rare genetic disorder caused by a defective GLA gene in the body.
-This defective gene typically causes a deficient quantity of the enzyme that is necessary for the daily breakdown of a specific lipid (a fatty substance) in the body.
-When this lipid and other similar ones are not broken down, they accumulate in the body and cause cell damage.
+This faulty gene typically causes a deficient quantity of the enzyme needed to break down a specific lipid (a fatty substance) in the body.
+When this lipid and other similar ones are not broken down, they build up in the body and cause cell damage.

 In Sacks’ case, it became clear that Fabry Disease had not only caused her cardiac issues all of her life, but several other medical concerns as well, including chronic kidney disease, lung complications, gastrointestinal issues, and neuropathy (weakness or pain from nerve damage).

-“They asked me if I ever experienced symptoms of neuropathy, which I did,” she said.
+“They asked me if I ever experienced symptoms of neuropathy, which I did,” she says.
 “But I’d had them since childhood, so I thought they were normal.
 It was interesting to realize that healthy people don’t share these aches and pains.”

 Dr. David Desilets, a gastroenterologist at Baystate, gives Sacks a lot of credit.
 “My impression of her as a patient is that she is very courageous.
 She does not give up.
 She is very compliant with recommendations, never deviating without a good reason, and if so she tells you.
 I am also struck by how supportive her husband is.
 He comes to every visit, dotes on her, and is a rock that helps her cope with her myriad health problems.”